 JORDAN- Forever 25

 Jordan was a go-getter as a child.
 He slept very little, and made us laugh through much of the day.
-There were signs of his ADHD but since his dad and I knew almost nothing about ADHD, we just figured he was super high energy.
+There were signs of his ADHD(Attention Deficit Hyperactivity Disorder)but since his dad and I knew almost nothing about ADHD, we just figured he was super high energy.
 He was independent and mostly fearless, a risk taker.
 Jordan was diagnosed with ADHD and dyslexia in grade 4.
 There was little treatment for ADHD known to us at that time.

 Jordan was very athletic and daring.
 On a skateboard he would try the most difficult moves and usually land them!
 He was sponsored by a small skate shop in his teens.
 He learned to snowboard in 2 days!

-Later though, Jordan knew he was struggling with his drug use.
+After high school, Jordan knew he was struggling with his drug use.
 When he was 19 he asked to go into a recovery facility for a cocaine and alcohol addiction.
 Once there he hated the 12 step, abstinence based, 'write a journal entry everyday' approach.
-He left after 2 weeks of a six-week program.
+He left after two weeks of a six-week program.
 He relapsed and began accessing illicit pharmaceutical oxycontin.

 At 23 he was on a job site and injured his back.
 Our family doctor then prescribed oxycontin for 7 months!
 Jordan became strongly addicted to this drug.
 Later, Jordan went to our doctor to get help for his serious addiction.
 The doctor angrily “fired” him as a patient when Jordan disclosed he was addicted.
 The doctor's words were, "If an addict's lips are moving he's lying".
 I was in the room, so I know this is true.
 The doctor was angry that Jordan had become addicted!
 Unbelievable!
 Jordan wanted to get back on track without drugs!